 Medical School Rankings

 Who's No. 1?
-Who cares?
-The new medical school rankings from US News are out, and they typically generate a flurry of interest.
+When the new medical school rankings come out, they typically generate a flurry of interest.

-First off, med school rankings require a certain amount of understanding.
+But before you get too caught up in it, remember that first understanding med school rankings will help you put it all into perspective.
 What is being measured and why?
-But once the dust settles, you might find yourself wondering, Who really cares?
+Once the dust settles, you might find yourself wondering, Who really cares?

-Well, it turns out that a lot of people do.
+Well, it turns out that some people do.
+A lot.
 StudentDoc has classified three general categories of people who pay close attention to these rankings, and here they are:

 Medical schools.
 They often rely heavily on private donations to finance expansion and education.
-Getting into the Top 10 is a big deal.
+Getting onto a listing of Top 10 medical schools is a big deal.
 And if you've ever seen a cheerleading session given by the president of a Top 10 medical school, you know how much weight they give these rankings.
 It matters.

 Medical students.
 When you apply for residencies, where you're coming from makes a tremendous difference.
 If your school has been hanging around the top of the ranking list, you'll likely be a residency program favorite.